SoftwareFactor/cv/README.md

 **Solution:**

 * SQL Server was chosen for persistence.
 * Administration area was developed using AngularJS framework.

-#### Warehouse management system for a distribution company
-**Year:** 2015

-**My responsibilities:**

-* Communication with the client
-* Requirements analysis
-* Architecture decisions
-* Technical team leadership
-* Quality assurance

-**Challenges:**

-* Many processes happening simultaneously had to fit into a single system: order processing, generation of orders to suppliers, unloading of incoming goods, distribution and shipping.

-**Solution:**

-* Warehouse workers scan goods using portable scanner devices (running Android OS).
-This allows the system to keep track of all goods in the warehouse.
-* Administration area was developed using AngularJS framework.

 #### Virtual currency payment processing platform